seong-jean/IIT6028/HW1/Homework1.md

 Compressed File(.JPEG) : 3,367,979 Byte
 Compression ratio = 3,367,979 / 16,654,094 = 0.2022

+Comparing the original image and the image with quality 95%, the difference can hardly be observed.

 For all other files
 Quality : 70%, Compressed File : 1,106,406 Byte, Compression ratio : 1,106,406 / 16,654,094  = 0.0664
 Quality : 50%, Compressed File : 792,762 Byte, Compression ratio : 792,762 / 16,654,094 = 0.0476